35+ Literary Devices and Terms That Everyone Should Know

 Similar terms: oxymoron, juxtaposition

-Example: “Just before it was dark, as they passed a great island of Sargasso weed that heaved and swung in the light sea as though the ocean were making love with something under a yellow blanket, his small line was taken by a dolphin.” — Ernest Hemingway, The Old Man and the Sea
+Example: “Just before it was dark, as they passed a great island of Sargasso weed that heaved and swung in the light sea as though the ocean were making love with something under a yellow blanket, his small line was taken by a dolphin.” — The Old Man and the Sea by Ernest Hemingway

 Similar term: anthropomorphism

-The mode of narration in a story.
-There are various types of point of view (POV) an author can choose, and each one will have a huge impact on the reading experience.
+Point of view is, of course, the mode of narration in a story.
+There are many POVs an author can choose, and each one will have a different impact on the reading experience.
 To learn more about first, second, and third person POV, check out our comprehensive guide on the subject.

-Example: Second person POV is the least common because it directly addresses the reader — not an easy narrative to pull off.
+Example: Second person POV is uncommon because it directly addresses the reader — not an easy narrative style to pull off.
 One popular novel that manages to employ this perspective successfully is Bright Lights, Big City by Jay McInerney: “You are not the kind of guy who would be at a place like this at this time of the morning.
 But here you are, and you cannot say that the terrain is entirely unfamiliar, although the details are fuzzy.”

-Example: “Luster came away from the flower tree and we went along the fence and they stopped and we stopped and I looked through the fence while Luster was hunting in the grass.” — William Faulkner, The Sound and the Fury
+Example: “Luster came away from the flower tree and we went along the fence and they stopped and we stopped and I looked through the fence while Luster was hunting in the grass.” — The Sound and the Fury by William Faulkner

 Repetition, repetition, repetition… where would we be without it?
 Though too much repetition is rarely a good thing, occasional repetition can be used quite effectively to drill home a point, or to create a certain atmosphere.
-For example, horror writers often use repetition in one way or another to make the reader feel trapped and scared, especially since repeating things is seen as a sign of mental instability.
+For example, horror writers often use repetition to make the reader feel trapped and scared.

 Example: In The Shining, Jack Torrance types over and over again on his pages, “All work and no play makes Jack a dull boy.”
 In this case, obsessive repetition demonstrates the character’s unraveling mind.